LeoBlanchette/articles/the_divine_accounting/README.md

 "Let him that hath understanding **count the number of the beast**: for it is the number of **a man**; "

-We have shown the method of how it the number is counted, and the system at work, but can we "count the number of the beast", or identify "the man"?
+We have shown the method by which the number is counted, and the system at work, but can we "count the number of the beast", or identify "the man"?

 > **Psalms 90:12** - So teach us to **number our days**, that we may **apply our hearts unto wisdom**.